rails/solid_cache/README.md

 config.solid_cache.encrypt = true
 ```

-You will need to set up your application to (use Active Record Encryption)[https://guides.rubyonrails.org/active_record_encryption.html].
+You will need to set up your application to [use Active Record Encryption](https://guides.rubyonrails.org/active_record_encryption.html).

 Solid Cache by default uses a custom encryptor and message serializer that are optimised for it.